 03. The Signature Studies

-For the practitioner intent on a definitive body of work.
+A multi-day residency for the creator pursuing a definitive body of work.

 The Signature Studies: